Ar-Kareem/SAT_puzzle_solver/README.md

 Code to utilize this package and solve the puzzle:

-(Note: the solver also supports random mapping of squares to the neighbors they flip, see the test cases in `tests/test_flip.py` for usage examples)

 ```python
 import numpy as np
 from puzzle_solver import nurikabe_solver as solver